davidx4697/java/entries/entry5.md

         spike.run(54);
 	}
 ```
-Must be called or the whole file will respond with a error.
+...must be called or the whole file will respond with a error.
 The method 'main' must be called atleast once in every Java file for it to run.
 The reasoning behind this rule was said to be a convention according to the java reference website.

 ## Innerclasses
 In java you can create classes inside classes.
 The information inside the inside classes can then be used by the other inside classes within the outer class.
 The following shows an example of how Java Innerclasses work and look like.